Public Comment on Value Proposition Changes

 • When you produce more electricity than you consume, like in the middle of the day, that excess generation is credited and put in a “savings account.”

 • When you consume more than your solar system produced, you withdraw credits from that account.
-If you have insufficient credits accrued, EBCE will either charge you for the net amount of energy you needed that month (customers on a monthly true-up) or debit from your account (customers on an annual true-up).
+If you have insufficient credits accrued, Ava will either charge you for the net amount of energy you needed that month (customers on a monthly true-up) or debit from your account (customers on an annual true-up).

 • Customers on an annual true-up will also be billed for energy consumption in April if they consumed more energy than they produced throughout the year